 Light is produced by one of two methods.
 The emission of light from hot matter is Incandescence.
 Luminescence is light emission when electrons lose energy and fall towards lower energy orbits.

 Light is the only energy that we can see with eyes and it has numerous uses.
+Dark is the opposite word of light.
+Some types of light have cool effects for eyes like moonlight and some have hot effects like candle light.

 It’s nice for us to see.
 This helps plants produce and grow food.
 It is used in satellites and in wind farms.
 It is used in a large number of electronic equipment.
-Sunlight can be collected into solar panels and used for domestic purposes as it is both environmentally friendly and economically efficient.

-Plants and other autotrophs use light to synthesize their own nutrients.
-The sun drops on the leaves and other greenish plant surfaces.
 The stored energy is transformed by a process called photosynthesis to conserve energy in the form of food.
 Vitamin-D is a type of vitamin which is needed to be supplied from the external source it is provided by sun.

 Light is very beneficial for us in our daily lives.
 It is included in everyday life activities.